MicrosoftDocs/Viva/Viva/learning/configure-udacity-content-source.md

 1. Navigate to the [Microsoft 365 admin center](https://admin.microsoft.com).
 2. Navigate to **Settings**, then **Org settings**.
 Search for Viva Learning and enable Udacity in the panel.
-3. Fill in the Udacity Customer Integration ID you got from your Udacity Customer Success Manager or Implementation Specialist.
+3. Fill in the Udacity Customer Company ID you got from your Udacity Customer Success Manager or Implementation Specialist.
 4. Select **Save** to activate Udacity content in Microsoft Viva Learning.
-It may take up to 24 hours for the content to be available in Viva Learning.
+It may take up to 24 hours for the content to display in the Viva Learning app.